Symptom Management Neutropenia Pain and Nutrition Case Lab

 Cancer Pain

-Pain assessment should be functional and cause-oriented.
-Ask location, intensity, quality, onset, duration, aggravating factors, relief, effect on sleep and activity, neurologic symptoms, bowel function, sedation, falls, current medications, last dose, adherence barriers, substance use history when relevant, and patient goals.
-New back pain with weakness, numbness, bowel or bladder changes, or gait difficulty is not routine pain; it may signal spinal cord compression and requires urgent escalation.
+Pain assessment is functional and cause-oriented: location, intensity, quality, onset, aggravating/relieving factors, effect on sleep and function, neurologic symptoms, bowel function, sedation, falls, current regimen, last dose, adherence barriers, and patient goals.
+New back pain with weakness, numbness, or bowel/bladder change is not routine pain and may signal spinal cord compression requiring emergency escalation.

 Nutrition Support

-A patient receiving myelosuppressive chemotherapy reports temperature 38.4 C with chills.
+A patient receiving myelosuppressive chemotherapy reports an oral temperature of 38.4 C with chills.
 What is the best action?

 Which pain finding requires urgent escalation rather than routine analgesic teaching?

-A patient has metallic taste and 8 percent unintentional weight loss.
+A patient reports metallic taste and 8% unintentional weight loss over two months.
 What is the best nursing response?